ThoughtWorksInc/Import.scala/README.md

 val elite = 31337
 ```

-We can load it into our REPL session using:
+We can load it into our current source file using:

 ```scala
 import $file.MyScript